shahidfoy/NodeWithPassport/README.md

 In the config folder create a file named \n keys.js \n

-Then place your google dev and facebook dev keys in the code like so: \n
+Then place your google dev and facebook dev keys in the code like so:

-module.exports= { \n
+module.exports= {
-    googleClientID: 'clientID', \n
+    googleClientID: 'clientID',
-    googleClientSecret: 'secret', \n
+    googleClientSecret: 'secret',
-    facebookClientID: 'clientID', \n
+    facebookClientID: 'clientID',
-    facebookClientSecret: 'secret' \n
+    facebookClientSecret: 'secret'
 };